britram/rains-prototype/draft-trammell-rains-protocol.md

 non-existence of an assertion is not designed to provide resistance against zone enumeration.

-On the other hand, confidentiality protection of query information in crucial.
+On the other hand, confidentiality protection of query information is crucial.
 Linking naming queries to a specific user can be nearly as useful to build a profile of that user for surveillance purposes as full access to the clear text of that client's communications {{RFC7624}}.
 In this revision, RAINS uses